 Questions and Answers About Your Personal Injury Case

-The purpose of this information is to enlighten you about personal injury law and to explain how the different parties involved will handle your case.
-A thorough understanding of the details of your personal injury case can help promote a fair, adequate settlement.
+The purpose of this article is to inform you about personal injury law and to explain how the different parties involved will handle your case.
+A thorough understanding of the details of your personal injury case can help promote a fair and adequate resolution.

 Q: What is the most important thing for me to do after my injury?

-The most important thing for you to do, quite simply, is to recover from your injury.
+The most important thing for you to do, quite simply, is to prioritize your well-being.
 The law requires injured people to "mitigate their damages."
 In other words, the law requires you to do that which is necessary to improve your physical condition and recover from your injury.

 Q: How will my lawyer handle my case?

 After initial meetings with you, your lawyer will investigate your claim.
-This usually requires a review of some or all of the following:
+This may involve your lawyer getting expert testimony from a relevant source like a doctor or other medical professional, but it usually requires a review of some or all of the following:

 - Witness statements